Artform Advisory Boards

 - Literature Board – Jennifer Byrne

-- Multi-arts & Festivals Board – Ross Harley
+- Multi-arts Board – Ross Harley

 - Museums & History Board – Kim McKay AO

-- Theatre Board – Noel Staunton
+- Theatre Board – Jono Perry

 Find out more about each Board:

-Chair: Wesley Enoch – Artistic Director Sydney Festival.
+Chair: Wesley Enoch AM – Artistic Director Sydney Festival.
 Playwright and Director of some of Australia’s most iconic Indigenous theatre productions.
 Previous roles include Artistic Director of the Queensland Theatre Company, Kooemba Jdarra (Brisbane), Ilibijerri (Melbourne), Resident Director for Sydney Theatre Company, Associate Artistic Director of Belvoir, a Trustee of the Sydney Opera House and a director of the Indigenous Section of the 2006 Melbourne Commonwealth Games Opening Ceremony.
+Back to top

-- Rhoda Roberts – Head of First Nations Programming, Sydney Opera House.
+- Rhoda Roberts AO – Head of First Nations Programming, Sydney Opera House.
 A Bundjalung woman from northern NSW, Rhoda is a producer, actor and director who works as a consultant, speaker and performer in theatre, film, television and radio.
 Founder and former Artistic Director of the Festival of Dreaming.